Golden Knights beat Wild 7-2 to clinch a spot in the Western Conference playoffs

 LAS VEGAS (AP) — Jack Eichel, Nicolas Roy and Pavel Dorofeyev each had a goal and an assist, Chandler Stephenson had four assists and the Vegas Golden Knights beat the Minnesota Wild 7-2 Friday night to clinch a playoff berth for the sixth time in seven seasons.

-Jonathan Marchessault, Tomas Hertl, William Karlsson and Keegan Kolesar also scored goals, Chandler Stephenson had four assists and Noah Hanifin added two for the Golden Knights.
-Logan Thompson had 25 saves.
+Jonathan Marchessault, Tomas Hertl, William Karlsson and Keegan Kolesar also scored goals.
+Noah Hanifin added two assists for the Golden Knights and Logan Thompson had 25 saves.

 The Golden Knights will get a chance to defend their Stanley Cup championship after their win combined with St. Louis’ 5-2 loss to Carolina.
 Vegas is the second wild card in the Western Conference, one point behind Los Angeles for third place in the Pacific Division.

+Hertl’s goal was his first since being acquired from San Jose on March 8.

+“It was just a great feeling,” Hertl said.
+“I’m more happy about being able to clinch the playoffs today, but I feel very good to score the first one in the building because it’s a lot of fun to play here.”

 Marat Khusnutdinov and Ryan Hartman scored for the Wild.
-Marc-Andre Fleury had a rough night facing his former team, allowing all seven goals on 30 shots.
-Still arguably the most popular player in the club’s short history, the crowd even chanted his name several times in the third period.
+Marc-Andre Fleury had a rough night facing his former team, allowing all seven goals on 30 shots, the most he has given up since Dallas scored eight on him on Nov.
+12. Still arguably the most popular player in the club’s short history, the crowd even chanted his name several times in the third period.

 The Golden Knights scored three goals on special teams, including two on power plays for the third time in five games.